 Rawlins dumped a crewman (killed) and his wife O'Brien overboard to be raped by the Taliban so that his helicopter would be able to stay airborne with him and the drug shipment, activates a terrorist group to hijack an airliner and fly it at the Kremlin as a diversion for another operation, and when he murders Zakharov's right-hand man (who seemed, along with Zakharov, to recognize the sniveling Jerkass underneath the Smug Snake exterior), he taunts the dying bodyguard by vowing to rape his son to death.

-There needs to be a nod to the Bulats, father and son Tiberiu and Cristu and their associate Vera.
+Tiberiu Bulat, his son Cristu Bular, and their associate Vera are the villains of The Slavers storyline.
 Tiberiu and Cristu were part of an Eastern European militia responsible for ethnic cleansing, slaughtering entire villages until Cristu got the idea to take young women captive.
 They forced them into sexual slavery and went to the United States to export the business.
 Tiberiu is a trigger-happy madman who'll kill anyone at the slightest provocation while Cristu and Vera are calculating business types who routinely have the girls raped, with Vera coming up with the strategy of 'rape them to break them.'

 In this continuity, Wilson Fisk begins as a mob boss's bodyguard with a scheme to manipulate the mob and The Punisher to make himself the Kingpin of New York.
 Fisk is steadily revealed as a callous monster who paralyzed his abusive father and let rats eat his face.
 After he was raped in prison, he tracked down the perpetrator's innocent wife, allowing the filthiest bums and crackheads he could find rape her before he murdered her, and sent the photos to her husband.
 When Fisk's schemes unravel, his innocent child is held at knifepoint by Fisk's former boss.
 Fisk coldly allows his son's throat to be slit and icily informs his wife they can simply have another, admitting he never truly loved his son.
 As the Kingpin, Fisk is brutal, killing lieutenants and foes alike, and exiling his grieving wife.
 In his final battle with Castle, Fisk reveals himself as a self-center egomaniac who believes he owns the city and has the right to do what he wishes with it.